rgmatute/hiring-team-logistica/README.md

 > The whole project will be checked with Docker Compose, manage your dependencies well.
 > Any extra environment variables must be sent in the pull request with an explanation of how to use them.
 > If you have questions, read the requirements or contact me by email ``alfredo.hermoso@funiber.org``.
-> This challenge must be submitted by Monday 13-02-2023 at 23:59:59 from the receipt of the mail.
+> You have five days to complete and submitted the project from the reception of the mail.